 Following his tour in BERKELEY he again attended the Naval War College and participated in a pilot Sea Grant program at the University of Rhode Island receiving a Masters of Marine Affairs degree in the fall of 1970.
 On reporting to the Naval Ordnance Systems Command in September 1970 he was assigned as the Program Manager of the NATO Seasparrow Surface Missile Systems Project during the period of development, operational testing, obtaining service approval and entering first production.

 In August 1974 he assumed command of Destroyer Squadron Seven.
 On detachment in August 1976 he reported to the Naval Ordnance Systems Command as Director, Surface Warfare Systems Group.
 On selection to flag officer he was transferred to OpNav as Director, Combat Systems Division (OP-34).
 He subsequently served as Commander, Naval Surface Group Middle Pacific and as Deputy Director for Surface Combatant Ships, Naval Sea Systems Command.

 Since retirement in the summer of 1982 he worked for various defense contractors with offices in the tidewater Virginia area.
-He fully retired in 1991.
-RADM Ward passed away on January 9, 2018.
+He fully retired in 1991 and resides with his wife Peggy in Virginia Beach, Virginia.